andreaferretti/paths-js/README.md

 How does it look like?
 ----------------------

 Well, it depends on how you style the graphics, because the actual drawing of the SVG is left to you.
-Anyway, [here] [6] is an example demo application.
+Anyway, [here] [6] is a demo application; a live version can be seen [here] [7].

 Installation and usage
 ----------------------

-Paths.js is distributed with [bower] [7], so you can install it like
+Paths.js is distributed with [bower] [8], so you can install it like

     bower install paths-js

 It is distributed as an AMD module.
-If you use [RequireJS] [8], you can use a configuration such as
+If you use [RequireJS] [9], you can use a configuration such as

     require.config({
       'paths': 'components/paths-js/dist/paths'